Tested Baking & Dessert Recipes & Videos

 bibliography

-Apple Scone Cake Tested Recipe
+Apple Scone Cake Recipe & Video

 Printer Friendly Page

 Since we are using a scone dough to make this Apple Scone Cake, remember that as with all scone recipes, try to handle the dough as little as possible.
 You may find that the dough tears as you place it in the pie plate.
 Don't worry if this happens.
 This is supposed to be a rustic looking cake so all you need to do is patch it together as best as you can.
 Once the cake is assembled, brush the top crust with a little cream and sprinkle with sugar.
-As this Apple Scone Cake bakes the crust with brown slightly and become wonderfully crisp yet the interior will be light and fluffy with a rich buttery flavor.
+As this Apple Scone Cake bakes the crust will brown slightly and become wonderfully crisp yet the interior will be light and fluffy with a rich buttery flavor.

 Related Recipes You May Like